pawanth/django-practice/README.md

-# Sample Django Project to re-practice latest django features using django5
+Sample django project to practice revisit each upgrade of django with all test stuff available on django official website

 ## Using simple DOCKERFILE